Dell-Networking/ansible-dellos-docs/source/install.rst

 Ansible modules
 ***************

-Dell EMC Networking Ansible modules are part of the Ansible core.
+Dell EMC Networking Ansible modules for dellos9, dellos10 and dellos6 are part of the Ansible core.
 Install Ansible 2.3 or later to use these modules.
+To use OpenSwitch Ansible "opx_cps" module, install Ansible 2.7 or later.
 See `Ansible documentation <http://docs.ansible.com/ansible/intro_installation.html>`_ for more information.

 Ansible roles
 *************